DanneDevOoops/webApp_v4/README.md

 ## Check out the application

+There are different ways to access this application.
+You can either open the application directly with the Expo Go app or you can spin up a local development server and open the application in the Expo Go app or in a simulation on your machine.
+Below you will find instructions on how to do both.

 <details><summary style="font-size: 14px; font-weight: bold; color: lightskyblue;"> Alt.
 1 -
 Open directly with Expo Go</summary>